dprogm/angular-grpc-example/README.md

 # Angular + Bazel + gRPC

-This is a fully functional example that demonstrates the usage of bazel for building an Angular web application and a backend end service which communicate via gRPC.
+This is a fully functional example that demonstrates the usage of bazel for building an Angular web application and a backend service which communicate via gRPC.

 ## How to run the example?